An Investment Checklist Example (Why You Should Have A Checklist)

-Yes, most investors use some kind of checklists, but most likely mental ones.
-We believe you can improve your results if you formulate your philosophy and rules down on paper.
+Yes, most investors use some checklists, but most likely mental ones.
+We believe you can improve your results by formulating your philosophy and rules on paper.
 Writing is a powerful tool.
-What might be obvious in thinking, might not be so obvious when you start writing.
+What might be obvious in thinking might not be so obvious when you start writing.

 Know your investment style

 First, make sure you know your investment style.
-If you are not sure if you have one, write down on paper the essence of your investment philosophy.
+If you are unsure if you have one, write down the essence of your investment philosophy on paper.

-It would help if you found your own investment style that fits your personality.
+It would help to find your own investment style that fits your personality.
 However, your investment style should evolve with time as you learn and adapt to changes.
 Your goal should be to become an investment agnostic and be open and humble for learning.

-If you believe you have found a magic bullet, you are most likely wrong.
+You are most likely wrong if you believe you have found a magic bullet.
 What works today is not guaranteed to work tomorrow.
 The market changes all the time.
 The only constant is change.
 This is the main reason why an investment checklist shouldn’t be too specific.